Posted by Brian Monroe - email@example.com 08/08/2022

 Honestly, I fell into the career, but I stayed because of the feeling of leading with purpose and the type of work we do and constantly being challenged with solving complex problems that make a difference.

-Is there anything that surprised you in your current role?
+Is there anything that surprised you about your current role?

 The need for a leader to be patient.